Germany will lose over 5 million workers by 2060 - Breaking Latest News

 But Weber warns: “Third countries are becoming increasingly important to the EU when it comes to labor migration.
 The hurdles must therefore be further removed, but at the same time more must be done to ensure that immigrants gain a foothold in the labor market and find long-term prospects in Germany”.

 A higher birth rate is also important for stabilizing the labor force potential.
-Weber: “A society in which career and family can be easily reconciled is crucial.”
+Weber: “A society in which work and family can be easily reconciled is crucial for this.”
 Factors such as childcare and flexible, individual working models would help.

 A general reduction in working hours does not appear in the recommendations and demands of the labor market researchers.